 DESIGN .
 ANIMATION .
 PHOTOGRAPHY .
 WRITING

-In the summer of 2001, after terrifying my family for a year of living and traveling in the former Eastern Bloc from a rural Czech Republic home base, we spent a month wandering the Italian countryside.
+I n the summer of 2001, after terrifying my family for a year of living and traveling in the former Eastern Bloc from a rural Czech Republic home base, I spent a month wandering the Italian countryside.
 It all sounds quite exotic doesn’t it?
-Well, no doubt we were primed for a vacation from the depressed and rusting industrial east.
-To fill the void of our customary communication methods I took to an ancient form of correspondence – writing postcards.
+Well, no doubt I was primed for a vacation from the depressed and rusting industrial east.
+To fill the void of my customary communication methods I took to an ancient form of correspondence – writing postcards.
 With at least a week delay for transit, I succumbed to significant pressure to ensure I provided every bit of necessary information to aid any future search party efforts.
 By my second or third card and barely halfway through the swampy Veneto, it became clear that the tiny, nearly magnifying-glass-required, writing had become a substantial documentation of events.
 Upon my return from Europe, I conducted a retrieval of those cards and, recognizing their fragility, laminated them for safe-keeping.

 My first self-published books were faithful and meticulous recreations of the original journals right down to the development of my own handwriting font to fill the pages.
 There is a degree of tedium in creating the same document twice but the success of the results were motivation enough to see them through to completion.
 My travel journals could now be handed out to friends and family to enjoy or distribute at will and I could keep the precious originals out of the reach of destructive hands.

 Of course, I found that I had a lot to say even after the journals were published.
-That’s when the Travel Companion Blog became the next logical development.
+That’s when a blog became the next logical development.
 In addition to new travel experiences, the posts acted as supplements to the published journals.
 Blogging as a single, self-contained entry was something that really appealed to me.
-I guess it’s similar to my preference of strong, fast-hitting short stories over lengthy novels.